Inventory Turnover: What is It and How Is It Calculated?

 The formula for calculating the inventory turnover ratio is as follows:

-Understanding each element of this formula is essential to come up with the correct calculation.
+Understanding each element of this inventory turnover formula is essential to come up with the correct calculation.
 The cost of goods sold (COGS) is also known as the cost of sales.
 This term refers to the amount a company paid for its inventory.

 Calculating the average inventory on hand for the denominator in this formula accounts for seasonality effects.
 To calculate the average inventory on hand, add the value at the end of the period (such as the year) to the value at the beginning of the period and then divide by two.
 Alternatively, you can average the inventory value at the end of each month of the year to get the average inventory on hand.